Why Is My Child Suddenly Shy? What Parents Should Know - Baby Chick

 Share

 Shyness is when someone feels apprehensive, uncomfortable, or awkward around others.
-It’s most common in new situations or when they are around unfamiliar people.1 Socially awkward signs of shyness could be avoiding people or retreating from situations that trigger their discomfort because they worry about negative responses like being criticized, rejected, or humiliated.1 People often confuse shyness and introversion because the behavior looks the same.
-When we consider if a kid is an introvert vs. shy, the difference is that introverts choose to avoid social situations (they find them overwhelming or don’t find value in them).
+In children, it can be influenced by a combination of temperament, environment, and life experiences.
+It’s most common in new situations or when they are around unfamiliar people.1 Signs of shyness can include avoiding people or withdrawing from situations that feel uncomfortable.1 People often confuse shyness and introversion because the behavior looks the same.
+When we consider whether a child is introverted or shy, the difference is that introverts choose to avoid social situations (they find them overwhelming or don’t find value in them).
 Those who are shy are fearful or worried about those same situations.2

-The cause of shyness varies, and people can be born with it or develop it as they grow.
+The causes of shyness vary, and children may be born with it or develop it over time.
 Although it’s not cut and dry as to the exact origins of shyness, research does show some indicators of where it comes from, including:

 Genetics Can Lead to a Shy Kid